-Product Stewardship Excellence Awards 2022

-Awards Criteria and Information for applicants
+Product Stewardship Excellence Awards 2023 Awards Criteria and Information for applicants

-Product Stewardship Centre of Excellence The Product Stewardship Excellence Awards recognise excellence and action in product stewardship and seek to raise the profile of stewardship in business, government and NGOs.
+The Product Stewardship Centre of Excellence is proud to launch its Product Stewardship Excellence Awards program for 2023.
+Our program recognises excellence and action in product stewardship and seeks to raise the profile of stewardship in business, government and NGOs.
+The aim is to celebrate outstanding achievements and innovative initiatives that are advancing the principles of product stewardship in Australia.
+Timing Applications open 10 July, 2023 and close 31 August, 2023.
+Award winners will be announced on Thursday, 2 November 2023.

-Timing

-Applications open Monday, 1 August 2022 and close Wednesday, 31 August 2022.

-The award winners will be announced on Thursday, 27 October 2022.

 Enter the awards here.

-Award Concept

-There are six award categories that schemes, businesses and NGOs can enter, and one category, Product Stewardship Champion of the Year, that will be directly conferred by the Centre of Excellence (see page 4 for details).

-Who can enter
+Award Concept There are six award categories that organisations can enter, and one category, Product Stewardship Champion of the Year, that will be directly conferred by the Centre of Excellence. (see page 4 for details).
+Who can enter The awards are open to organisations from diverse backgrounds and sectors, including, business, government, technology, NGOs and social enterprise organisations.

-Schemes, businesses, associations, other organisations including NGOs are eligible to enter the awards.
 Entrants should be guided by the category requirements and clearly articulate how specific criteria have been met.

-Submissions

-There will be a \$400 fee for each entry in each category.
-If an organisation or individual wishes to enter the same submission into more than one category, the \$400 fee applies to each category entered.

-Award submissions will be uploaded by entrants to our awards portal addressing the entry criteria.

-Judges seek written answers to each entry criteria, and supporting information in the form of video, static visual, data or reports are encouraged.
+Submissions There is a \$400 application fee for each entry in each category.
+If an organisation or individual wishes to enter the same submission into more than one category, the application fee applies to each category entered.
+Award submissions need to be uploaded by entrants to our awards portal addressing the key criteria.
+Judges seek written answers to each entry criteria, with supporting information in the form of video, static visual, data or reports.
+Our Judging Panel The judging panel brings extensive knowledge and expertise in product stewardship, circular economy, and business sustainability.
+Our judges have been drawn from business, industry associations, all levels of government, NGOs and research intuitions.
+The judging panel for 2023:

-Awards Jury

-The Awards jury brings extensive knowledge and expertise in product stewardship, circular economy and business sustainability.
-Judges have been drawn from business, industry associations, all levels of government, NGOs and research institutions.

-The jury for the 2022 comprises:

-- Rob Coombs Managing Director, Interface Australia - Matt Genever Interim Chief Executive Officer, Sustainability Victoria - Brandon Gien Chief Executive Officer, Good Design Australia - Cameron Hutchison Assistant Secretary, Waste Policy and Planning, DCCEEW - Dr Helen Lewis Adjunct Professor, UTS Institute for Sustainable Futures - Tom Metzner President, Product Stewardship Institute - Meredith Newell Project Officer, Local Government Association of the Norther Territory - Tennant Reed Head of Climate, Energy and Environment Policy, Australian Industry Group - Jason Robertson Director, Policy, Sustainability and Impact, Australian Retailers Association - Suzanne Toumbourou Chief Executive Officer, Australian Council of Recycling - Alex Young Director, Container Deposit Scheme, NSW EPA

-The jury will be chaired by Professor Damien Giurco, Director, Product Stewardship Centre of Excellence and Associate Director Research at UTS Institute for Sustainable Futures.
+- Pip Kiernan Chair, Clean up Australia - Chloe Bird Branch Head, Department of Climate Change, Energy, the Environment & Water - Dr Brenden Gien Chief Executive Officer, Good Design Australia - Tom Metzner President, Product Stewardship Institute - Jason Robertson Director Policy, Sustainability ad Impact, Australian Retailers Association - Justine Rowe Chief Sustainability Officer, Telstra - Kathy Giunta Director, Circular Economy Projects, NSW Environment Protection Authority - Omer Soker Chief Executive Officer, Charitable Recycling Australia - Rebecca Brown Manager, Waste & Environment, Western Australia Local Government Association - Gayle Sloan Chief Executive Officer, Waste Management & Resource Recovery Association The judging panel is being chaired by Professor Damien Giurco, Director, Product Stewardship Centre of Excellence and Associate Director Research at UTS Institute for Sustainable Futures

-Best Stewardship Outcomes Collective Scheme
+Best Stewardship OutcomesCollective Scheme

-Best Stewardship Outcomes Individual Business or Brand (Large companies) AWARDS 2022 WINNER
+Best Stewardship Outcomes Individual Business or Brand (Large companies)

-Best Stewardship Outcomes Individual Business or Brand (SMEs) Product Stewardshi Excellence
+Best Stewardship Outcomes Individual Business or Brand (SMEs)